monkeyatcomputer/bundoorascouts.org/_pages/sections/adult-volunteers.md

 ## Other Options for Adults in Scouting

 Our adult support network is boosted by two great groups of friends who are passionate about Scouting (even if some supporters have never donned a Scout scarf).
-The [Australian Scout Fellowship](https://scoutsvictoria.com.au/age-sections-adults/adults-in-scouting/fellowship/) and the [Friends of Scouting](https://scoutsvictoria.com.au/age-sections-adults/adults-in-scouting/friends-of-scouting/) organisation are two great ways to be involved in Scouting.
+The [Australian Scout Fellowship](https://scoutsvictoria.com.au/age-sections-adults/adults-in-scouting/fellowship/) and the [Friends of Scouting](https://scoutsvictoria.com.au/age-sections-adults/adults-in-scouting/friends-of-scouting/) organization are two great ways to be involved in Scouting.

 For those who have enjoyed the Scouting adventure, it’s an unforgettable experience.
 No matter what direction your career and family have taken you, the Scouting network can always be part of your life.